-MOSCOW: Russian President Vladimir Putin and his Turkish counterpart on Monday discussed a missile deal slammed by the US as well as closer military cooperation during a visit by Recep Tayyip Erdogan to Moscow, reports AFP.
+MOSCOW: Russian President Vladimir Putin and his Turkish counterpart on Monday discussed a missile deal slammed by the US as well as closer military cooperation during a visit by Recep Tayyip Erdogan to Moscow.

-The two sides must “strengthen cooperation in the military-technical sphere,” Putin told Erdogan as they met in the Kremlin.“These regard first of all the completion of the contract to supply S-400 anti-aircraft missile systems to Turkey,” he said.
+The two sides must “strengthen cooperation in the military-technical sphere,” Putin told Erdogan as they met in the Kremlin, reports AFP.

 “There are other promising projects on the agenda related to the supply of modern Russian military products to Turkey,” Putin added.